jech/galene/galene.md

 galenectl set-password -group city-watch -wildcard -type wildcard
 ```

-See the section "Client authorisation" below for more information about
+See the section *Client authorisation* below for more information about
 password types.

 #### Automatic subgroups

-It is sometimes necessary to create large numbers of identical groups.
+It is sometimes necessary to create a large number of identical groups.
 For example, the author has been using Galene to supervise computer
 science practicals, where up to 40 students are working in groups of two.

-While it is possible to automate the creation of groups, by accessing
+While it is possible to automate the creation of groups by accessing
-Galene's API, by scripting calls to galenectl, or by directly generating
+Galene's API, by scripting calls to galenectl, or by generating files
-files under `groups/`, Galene provides a facility known as *automatic
+directly under `groups/`, Galene provides a facility called *automatic
 subgroups* that can be used to generate groups on demand.

 Automatic subgroups are enabled by setting the `"auto-subgroups"`